aadarshsable/Darsh-s_Notes/101/BIO101/2.The Chemical Basis of Life/Membrane Structure and Function.md

 ## Membranes are fluid mosaics of lipids and proteins with many functions

-Biologists use the fluid mosaic model to describe a membrane's structure i.e, a diverse protein molecules suspended in a fluid phsopholipid bilayer.
+Biologists use the fluid mosaic model to describe a membrane's structure i.e, a diverse protein molecules suspended in a fluid phospholipid bilayer.
 This model illustrates the structure and function of a plasma membrane.

 [Fluid Mosaic Model](<Fluid Mosaic Model>)